Tool Reviews 8 min read

 Is it safe to use SOL recovery tools?

-Client-side tools are generally considered safer because your private keys never leave your browser.
+Client-side tools like SolRecover.io are generally considered safer because your private keys never leave your browser.
+All scanning and transaction building happens via direct Helius RPC calls with no backend server involved.
 Server-side tools require more trust in the operator's infrastructure.
-Always verify you're using the official URL of any tool.

 What fees do SOL recovery tools charge?